One of the first questions to ask when planning a trip is where to stay near Arches National Park.

 Hotels Near Arches

-TIP: If you’re Visiting Arches National Park in the summer when it’s hot, we suggest you visit the national parks in the morning and evening to avoid the crowds and heat.
+TIP: If you’re planning an Arches National Park summer vacation when it’s hot, we suggest you visit the national parks in the morning and evening to avoid the crowds and heat.
 Spend time in the swimming pool at your hotel during the warmest hours of the day.
 You’ll want to choose one of the hotels that are near Arches and Canyonlands to make it easier to commute back and forth during the day.

 You can use your national park pass or entrance ticket to enter the park as many times as you want during the day.